 Twilight of the American newspaper

-Richard Rodriguez is an editor at New America Media in
+Richard Rodriguez is an editor at New America Media in San Francisco.
+His most recent essay for Harper’s Magazine, “The God of the Desert,” appeared in the January 2008 issue.

 A scholar I know, a woman who is ninety-six years old, grew up in a tin shack on the American prairie, near the Canadian border.
 She learned to read from the pages of the Chicago Tribune in a one-room schoolhouse.
 Her teacher, who had no more than an eighth-grade education, had once been to Chicago—had been to the opera!
-Women in
+Women in Chicago went to the opera with bare shoulders and long gloves, the teacher imparted to her pupils.
+Because the teacher had once been to Chicago, she subscribed to the Sunday edition of the Chicago Tribune, which came on the train by Tuesday, Wednesday at the latest.

 Several generations of children learned to read from that text.
 The schoolroom had a wind-up phonograph, its bell shaped like a morning glory, and one record, from which a distant female voice sang “Ah, Sweet Mystery of Life.”